Categorical Chern character and braid groups: Chern functor

 Moreover, \(\tilde{f}_\Delta\circ i_{\CH}= j_\parallel\) and the subvariety \(i_{\CH}(\scX(B))\) is defined by equations

-To complete the proof, observe that the Koszul matrix factorization \(\pi_{\Dr}^*(\calO)\otimes \mathrm{K}_{\CH}\) is the Koszul matrix for the ideal with the generators \eqref{eq:XB}.
-The equations in \eqref{eq:XB} form a regular sequence, hence by lemma 3.6 in \cite{OblomkovRozansky16} such Koszul matrix factorization is unique and it coincides with the push-forward \(i_{\CH *}(\calO)\) by definition.
+To complete the proof, observe that the Koszul matrix factorization \(\pi_{\Dr}^*(\calO_{\dr})\otimes \mathrm{K}_{\CH}\) is the Koszul matrix factorization for the ideal with the generators \eqref{eq:XB}.
+The equations in \eqref{eq:XB} form a regular sequence, hence by lemma 3.6 in \cite{OblomkovRozansky16} (also see proposition~\ref{prop:push-f-star}) such Koszul matrix factorization is unique and it coincides with the push-forward \(i_{\CH *}(\calO)\) by definition.

 \end{proof}